sekisamu/substrate-multisig/README.md

 It is an example to show that how to completely implement a multi signature wallet using pallet.
 It includes:
 1. How to generate a random `AccountId` that is impossible to control with a known `secret key`, like a smart contract address
-2. How to make `Call`s on-behalf-of this randomly generated account So, as a multi-signature wallet, it's behaviors follow the pattern of the smart contract one.
+2. How to make `Call`s on-behalf-of this randomly generated account

+Dapp-developer-friendly, as it acts in the same way as the multisig wallet smart contract while implemented in Pallet(Substrate Runtime).

 ### What you can do with it
 1. Use multi-sig wallets as the `stash-controller` pair, it allows multi users to collaborate while it requires no trust